Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Here are a couple of tips and tricks regarding glazing that every potter should know!

-- Clean your pottery with a clean damp sponge after bisque firing.
+- After bisque firing, clean your pottery with a damp sponge.

 - Make sure your hands are dry before you touch the Pottery.
-Any moisturizer on your hand or even the natural oil released by your skin can create a resist spot where glaze won’t adhere.
+Any moisturizer on your hand or even the natural oil released by your skin can create a resistant spot where the glaze won’t adhere.
 This will result in uneven glazing.

-- Wearing a clean pair of gloves is a better option than constantly drying your hands because even if your hands are dry, any oil released by the glands in your skin can create spots.
-Wear gloves during all phases of your glazing process, including the loading and unloading of the kiln.
+- Wearing a clean pair of gloves is a better option than constantly drying your hands, because even when your hands are dry, any oil released by the glands in your skin can still cause spots.
+Wear gloves at all stages of your glazing process, including loading and unloading the kiln.

 - Use sandpaper to go over parts of the bisqueware that aren’t fine or smooth.
 Any rough spots you didn’t even out before bisque firing can be dealt with in this way.